 Carbon Markets help countries to meet their climate targets by unlocking cost effective ways to decrease GreenHouse Gas emissions.

+In 2022, the Government developed Preliminary Guidelines on the Handling of Carbon Markets and Trading and subsequently announced its intention to develop legislation to regulate the Carbon Market in the country, especially in the Agricultural and the Forestry sectors.
 In 2023, the Ministry published strengthened Guidelines for the submission and evaluation of Article 6 Mitigation Activities as part I of Zambia’s Carbon Market Framework.

 Zambia’s first NDC was submitted in 2016 and consisted of both mitigation and adaptation components based on the country’s national circumstances.
 This NDC was